dibyendumajumdar/paxos/basic/Basic-Paxos.md

 ## Introduction

 This is my attempt to describe the basic paxos algorithm in a programmer friendly way.
-I try to merge the description in Leslie Lamport's Part Time Parliament paper and subsequent TLA+ specification.
+I try to merge the description in Leslie Lamport's [The Part-Time Parliament](http://lamport.azurewebsites.net/pubs/lamport-paxos.pdf) paper and subsequent [TLA+ specification](https://github.com/tlaplus/Examples/blob/master/specifications/PaxosHowToWinATuringAward/Paxos.pdf).

 ## Terms